All Episodes

 It's all infrastructure, human infrastructure.

-You gotta be kidding me.
+You got to be kidding me.

-Deucey actually did his job as a reporter, challenged those in power.
+Doocy actually did his job as a reporter, challenged those in power.

-Uh sake found it amusing that his first question was quite serious as it touched on whether Biden had ever done what the Texas Democrats did about voting rights and Texas lawmakers come to Washington.
+Sake found it amusing that his first question was quite serious as it touched on whether Biden had ever done what the Texas Democrats did about voting rights and Texas lawmakers come to Washington.

-Any examples of 36 years of Joe Biden just hopping on a train, leaving town to avoid a vote that he knew he was going to lose.
+Any examples of 36 years of Joe Biden just hopping on a train, leaving town to avoid a vote that he knew he was going to lose?

-Soke replied, chuckling, welcome back.
+Sake replied, chuckling, Welcome back.

 I don't see what's so funny about it.

-The next best question, by the way, is why didn't Joe ever change the laws in Delaware?
+The next best question, by the way, is: why didn't Joe ever change the laws in Delaware?

 Is anyone ever going to ask that question?

-Um, but it's in trouble.
+Anyway, but it's in trouble.

-Um, I don't know how many of you have been following this, but this is quite disturbing to me.
+I don't know how many of you have been following this, but this is quite disturbing to me.

 I mentioned this yesterday, to investigate systemic racism in America and American policing.